cs1302uga/cs1302-minesweeper-alpha/README.md

   is mandatory.
 If your program does not  work with these command-line arguments, then it will fail most of the test cases. **The graders will not adjust the commands when running your program to accomodate a different set of options.**

+  In other words, **This is exactly how we will run your code.
+  So, this is how you should run it while testing.**

 ### Non-Functional Requirements